-expression of the k^{th} gene for j^{th} individual.
-Similarly, k row of v, v_k , contains the genotypes for k^{th} eQTL variant and $v{k,j}$ represents the genotype ($v{k,j} \in \{0,1,2\}$) of k variant for j^{th} individual.
-We assume that the variant genotypes and gene expression levels for the k^{th} eQTL entry are distributed randomly over the samples in accordance with random variables (RVs) which we denote with V_k and E_k , respectively.
+respectively.
 We denote the correlation between the RVs with $\rho(E_k, V_k)$.
 In most of the eQTL studies, the value of the correlation is reported in the eQTL dataset.
 The absolute value of $\rho(E_k, V_k)$ indicates the strength of association between the eQTL genotype and the eQTL expression level.
 The sign of $\rho(E_k, V_k)$ represents the direction of association, i.e., which homozygous genotype corresponds to higher expression levels.
 This forms the basis for correct predictability of the eQTL genotypes using eQTL expression levels and the heterozygous genotypes associate with the extremes of the gene expression levels and the heterozygous genotypes associate with moderate levels of expression.
 The eQTL studies utilize linear models to identify the gene and variant pairs whose expressions and genotypes that are significantly correlated.

-Given this knowledge, the adversary aims at reversing this operation so as to predict genotypes given the gene expression levels.
-For generalization of our analysis, we assume that the he/she utilizes a prediction model that estimates correctly the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., $p(V_k|E_k)$.
+Given this knowledge, the adversary aims at reversing this operation so as to predict genotypes for each individual, using the respective gene expression levels and the phenotype-genotype correlation.
+For previty, we will refer to this posterior prediction process simply as genotype prediction.
+For general applicability of the analysis, we assume that he/she utilizes a prediction model that estimates correctly the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., $p(V_k|E_k)$.
 This enables us to perform the analysis independent of the prediction methodology that the attacker utilizes without making any assumptions on the prediction model that is utilized by the attacker.

-2.2 Quantification of Tradeoff between Predictability of the SNP Genotypes and Leakage of Individual Characterizing Information
+2.2 Quantification of Tradeoff between Correct Predictability of Genotypes and Leakage of Individual Characterizing Information

 We assume that the attacker will behave in a way that maximizes his/her chances of characterizing the most number of individuals.
 Thus, he/she will try and predict the genotypes, using the phenotype measurements, for the largest set of variants that he believes are he can predict correctly.
-The most obvious way that the attacker does this is by first sorting the phenotype_genotype pairs with respect to decreasing strength of correlation as illustrated in Fig 2a.
-He will then predict the genotypes starting from the top phenotype_genotype pair.
+The most obvious way that the attacker does this is by first sorting the phenotype-genotype pairs with respect to decreasing strength of correlation as illustrated in Fig 2a.
+He will then predict the genotypes starting from the top phenotype-genotype pair.
 As he/she predicts more genotypes, he/she increases his/her chances of characterizing more individuals.
 As the attacker goes down the list, however, the correct predictability of the genotypes diminish, i.e., the strength of phenotype-genotype correlation decreases.
-Thus, each time he/she predicts a new genotype, he/she will encounter a tradeoff between the number of genotypes.
+Thus, each time he/she predicts a new genotype, he/she will encounter a tradeoff between the number of genotypes that can be predicted correctly versus the cumulative correctness of the all the predicted genotypes.
 This tradeoff can also be viewed as the tradeoff between precision (correct predictability of the genotypes) and recall (what fraction of the individuals can be characterized by correctly predicted genotypes).
 In this section we will propose two measures to quantify this tradeoff.